 Period.
 Simple.
 Done.

-A few minutes later, though I might need to refresh the browser cache to see the updated site, my changes are live for the world.
+A few minutes later, though I might need to refresh the browser cache to see the updated site,

 I have created the following presentation slides on how to get started with static sites, and I use them for a meetup I am currently organizing for people based in the Geneva area.
 Enjoy!